PassbirdCo/MetaKeepCodeSamples/polygon-id/wallet/README.md

 We will use the [PolygonID sample verifier](https://verifier-demo.polygonid.me/) to generate a `KYCAgeProof` request for your `DID`.

 1. Navigate to the [PolygonID sample verifier](https://verifier-demo.polygonid.me/).
-2. Chose the `KYCAgeCredential` from the `Credential` dropdown.
+2. Choose the `KYCAgeCredential` from the `Credential` dropdown.
 3. Make sure that the schema matches the one used to issue the `KYCAgeCredential` in the previous step, else the proof generation will fail.
-4. You should see a QR code on the screen. .
+4. You should see a QR code on the screen.
 5. Click on the `Create & Verify Age Proof` button in the application to create and verify an age proof.
 It will open up a QR code scanner.
 Scan the QR code generated in step 4.
 It might be hard to scan the QR code from the same device, so you can instead take a photo of the QR code from another device and scan it.